 JONATHAN JANSEN | SA’s future is hanging by a thread.
 Will it snap this week?

-If our leaders do not enact the country’s laws, we are doomed to join the rogue nations of Africa and Latin America
+If our leaders do not step up, we are doomed to join the rogue nations of Africa and Latin America

 Whether you follow the Good Book or not, there are parts of that literary treasure that are pure poetry, giving us rhythm, beauty, emotion and resonance that speak to our current travails.
 Such as this verse from the Book of Judges 24: “In those days there was no king in Israel for everyone did that which was right in his own eyes.”
 Forget Israel and “those days” and welcome to Mzansi.